apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

    Or if you already have a Kubernetes cluster, you can choose install KubeBlocks by [Helm](./../../installation/install-with-helm/install-kubeblocks-with-helm) or [kbcli](./../../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).
 3. Prepare an ApeCloud MySQL Raft Group named `mycluster` for demonstrating how to enable the proxy function for an existing cluster.
 Refer to [Create a MySQL cluster](./../cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster) for details.

-## Create a Proxy cluster
+## Create a Proxy Cluster

 <Tabs>

 <TabItem value="kbcli" label="kbcli" default>

-It is recommended to use kbcli to create an ApeCloud MySQL Proxy cluster.
+It is recommended to use kbcli to create an ApeCloud MySQL Proxy Cluster.

 ```bash
 kbcli cluster create mysql myproxy --mode raftGroup --availability-policy none --proxy-enabled true